-The cryptocurrency industry in 2021 looks nothing like it did in 2017.
-The industry is more stabilized and solid than it has ever been in the past, bringing with it an increase in tools and resources for everyone.
-Fortunately for traders, two exchanges, Binance and Coinbase, have been providing customers with great service for years, and are continually improving on their product offerings.
+Fortunately for traders, two exchanges, Binance and Coinbase, have been providing customers great service for years and continually improving their product offerings.
 Coinbase might still have less name recognition in the United States, but that doesn’t mean there aren’t plenty of alternative exchanges for traders to utilize to their advantage.

 A Brief Look at Coinbase and Binance

 Coinbase shares, under the symbol COIN, were listed on April 14, 2021, on the Nasdaq exchange.
 Shares opened for trading at $381 before moving above $400 in relatively short order.
-At the current price, Coinbase is valued at nearly $100 billion, making it the nation’s most valuable exchange.
-This is a watershed moment for the cryptocurrency industry and may persuade other popular crypto exchanges to follow Coinbase’s lead and also go public.
+Coinbase is valued at nearly $100 billion at the current price, making it the nation’s most valuable exchange.
+This is a watershed moment for the cryptocurrency industry and may persuade other popular crypto exchanges to follow Coinbase’s lead and go public.

-Although some cryptocurrency traders preferring sticking with the major currencies such as Bitcoin and Ethereum, other traders are more interested in trading the altcoin flavor of the week.
-When it comes to the number of supported cryptocurrencies and trading pairs available, Binance is hands down the winner.
+Although some cryptocurrency traders prefer sticking with the major currencies such as Bitcoin and Ethereum, other traders are more interested in trading the altcoin flavor of the week.
+Regarding the number of supported cryptocurrencies and trading pairs available, Binance is hands down the winner.

 Coinbase currently supports 64 cryptocurrencies on its platforms.
 Although most of those 64 cryptocurrencies will be supported on both Coinbase and Coinbase Pro, there are a few exceptions.
 GNT and LOOM are only supported on Coinbase Pro, not Coinbase, whereas BSV is only supported on Coinbase, not Coinbase Pro.
 In addition, there are occasionally some geographic restrictions.

-Binance is the absolute king when it comes to supporting the widest variety of cryptocurrencies.
+Binance is the absolute king in supporting the widest variety of cryptocurrencies.
 Binance currently supports over 500 cryptocurrencies and more than 1,200 trading pairs.

 Verdict: When it comes to the number of listed cryptocurrencies, Binance is the clear winner.
 However, for an actual FIAT on/off ramp, Coinbase is the best choice.
-For those traders who want to simply trade against stablecoins such as Tether (USDT), then Binance is likely the best option.
+For those traders who want to trade against stablecoins such as Tether (USDT) simply, then Binance is likely the best option.

 Coinbase vs Binance: How Do They Stack Up on Security?

-Both platforms are considered among the safest in the industry but Coinbase is truly the gold standard for security.
+Both platforms are considered the safest in the industry, but Coinbase is truly the gold standard for security.

 When it comes to trading fees, Coinbase and Binance differ significantly.

-For fiat withdrawals there are no deposit or withdrawal fee if using ACH transfers, and a $15 fee for domestic wire transfers.
+For fiat withdrawals, there are no deposit or withdrawal fees if using ACH transfers and a $15 fee for domestic wire transfers.
 Cryptocurrency withdrawals come with a fee dependent on the cryptocurrency.
-For instance, Bitcoin withdrawals will cost 0.005 BTC while Ethereum withdrawals cost 0.013 ETH.
+For instance, Bitcoin withdrawals will cost 0.005 BTC, while Ethereum withdrawals cost 0.013 ETH.